Ogyeahohoo Yaw Gyebi II: President of House of Chiefs

 As the elected head of all chiefs in the Western Region, Ogyeahohoo Yaw Gyebi II, represents the region at the National House of Chiefs.
 He serves as the chief mediator for the settling of disputes among traditional rulers in the region.
 He has also been soliciting for funds and donations for the improvement of educational institutions.
 As part of his duties, he also receives dignitaries and government officials who pay visits to the region.
-On the 12th November 2020, he was elected as the President of the National House of Chiefs by beating Togbe Afede by 59 votes to 25.
+On 12 November 2020, he was elected as the President of the National House of Chiefs by beating Togbe Afede by 59 votes to 25.

 Appointments

 In May 2017, President Nana Akufo-Addo appointed Yaw Gyebi and John S. Nabila, a former President of the National House of Chiefs, to the board of the Ghana National Petroleum Corporation.
 The board is made up of seven members and has the responsibility of managing Ghana's oil resources.